brando90/snap-cluster-setup/README.md

 Google, gpt4/claude it etc.
 Tips:
 - use `man` to understand bash command or if you want to chat with it use LLMs/GPT4/Claude.

+List of thinks to know about:
+- git, ssh, bash,
+- basic unix commands, ls, ls -lah, cd, pwd, which,

 #### 1 Login to Login/head node
 ```bash